· Mark Davis · governance · 10 min read

 Decision shortcut: add integrated e-sign now if you have more than five directors or more than two written consents per month.
 Require SSO and audit logs for anything that contains PII or financing documents.

-How to prioritize workflows the way a product manager would
+How do you prioritize governance workflows like a product manager?

 - Score fixes with ICE (Impact × Confidence × Ease) and move fast on high-value items.